 The Story Continues

-During the last thirty years the SDA church Siloah has increased significantly in numbers thereby outgrowing the original edifice.
-Through the efforts of Pastors Errol McLean and Burrows a Sabbath school was organized in the Aberdeen district.
-Due to the devastation from Hurricane Ivan the structure was destroyed.
-In 2009 the Domotto Sabbath school was organized under the leadership of Pastor Flecon Moodie.
-Today that little company continues to brighten its corner and grow its membership.
-Currently a new sanctuary is being erected in Siloah to house the present membership and those who will come in response to the Three Angels Messages.
+In 2009, the Domotto Sabbath School was organized under the leadership of Pastor Flecon Moodie.
+Today, that small company continues to brighten its corner and grow its membership.
+Currently, a new sanctuary is being erected in Siloah to accommodate the present membership and those who will come in response to the Three Angels’ Messages.

-- Building or repairing houses for indigent
+- Building or repairing houses for the indigent

-- Operating soup kitchen
+- Operating a soup kitchen

-- Distribution of food packages
+- Distributing food packages

-- Assistance with medical and funeral expenses
+- Providing assistance with medical and funeral expenses

 - Conducting JAMAL classes supervised by Drusilla Allie Thorpe